Racopokemon/ImageSort/README.md

     * Keep a history not only of deletion steps, but also for every image changing its category!
 (Also store, which filter was applied?)
     * Also allow redo steps
 * Moving the mouse to the top right corner in fullscreen exits fullscreen, until the mouse is moved back again
+  * Or maybe we show a button or so
 * THE PROGRAM does not run anymore on java17, because javafx is not anymore part of the jdk.
 FIX THIS / port to java17!
   * (Probably not even that easy to implement)
 * Simple window with slideshow (inside the gallery which is also a window with a slideshow USE "Pagination" its already implemented!) that shows the usage, 3 slides with the hints or so